 The error log receives only error-level entries (such as SQL execution errors) and does not echo to the console.

-Both log files are overwritten at the start of each run.
+Both the progress and error logs are overwritten at the start of each run.
 Previous runs are preserved through the backup rotation described below.

 The console is a live mirror of the progress log, not a separate channel.
 Watching the console while a quench runs lets you follow startup, per-object progress, and completion in real time without tailing a file.
 Log4Net colorizes the console stream by level so trouble catches your eye the moment it appears: